-When starting off on a diet (or a lifestyle change) most people believe that the most important thing for them to track is the caloric intake.
-However, only focusing on creating a calorie deficient to lose weight can leave you feeling hungry, annoyed, and with very little energy.
+When starting off on a macro diet (or a lifestyle change) most people believe that the most important thing for them to track is the caloric food intake.
+However, only focusing on creating a calorie deficiency to lose weight can leave you feeling hungry, annoyed, and with very little energy.
 By keeping an eye on your macronutrients, you will have an easier time fighting against these side effects that often come along with lifestyle changes.

 Calorie counting just keeps track of the energy that you are feeding your body, but not calories feed your body energy in the same way.
 While a calorie counter will count a 500-calorie ice cream sundae just the same as it would count a 500-calorie salad, macro counting will help you understand how what you’re eating is causing your diet to unhealthy and unbalanced (and how to fix it).

 If you’re looking to build muscle, tracking your macros can help to increase your chances of building more muscles.
 When you exercise, your muscle tissue becomes damaged and needs to be rebuilt through the process of protein synthesis.
 While you’re looking to increase your lean muscle gain, it’s absolutely important that you’re consuming enough protein.
 Tracking your macros will help to make sure that you’re eating enough protein to build lean muscle mass.

 How often should you track your macros for weight loss?